de-luxe/burstcoin-jminer/README.md

     scanPathsEveryRound=false

 ### listPlotFiles (default:false)
-optional ... list all plotFiles on start, e.g. to use https://bchain.info/BURST/tools/overlap
+optional ... list all plotFiles on start.
+If walletServer/soloServer is configured, it will show mined blocks and drive seeks/chunks of plotfile, too.

     listPlotFiles=true